 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions.
 Please enjoy.

-A man donning a black cloak sporting a neatly trimmed beard greeted us warmly when we arrived.
+A man donning a black cloak greeted us when we arrived.
+He gave us a bearded smile.
 “Welcome to the ‘Magick Sanctuary’.
 I am your host, Mystic Trevor.”

 He grimaced.
 “No, those are just something nice for you to eat.”